bejaeger/goodwallet/README.md

 - From the FilledStacks I can additionally recommend the tutorials starting from number 38.
 They helped me a ton!

 ## Stacked Architecture Cheatsheet
-See [application setup](https://pub.flutter-io.cn/packages/stacked#application-setup) in stacked REDME.
+See [application setup](https://pub.flutter-io.cn/packages/stacked#application-setup) in stacked README.
 ### Steps to add a new view
 - Create files for new view and viewmodel in appropriate directory
 - Register view in routes in `lib/app/app.dart`